mrmeizongo/Xpilot/XP_SERIAL.md

 Not every `ConfigID` that can be read is externally writable.

-Some parameters represent system-generated state rather than user configuration.
+Some parameters represent system-generated state or system dependent values rather than user configuration.

 A notable example is IMU calibration bias data.
+Another is the control resolution.

+All configurations should be modified via xp_serial.py.

+Do not attempt to modify values directly in the implementation file.

+This ensures consistency and prevents catastrophic failure of the program.

 The following types of values are intentionally read-only from the normal `SET` interface: